TouK/nussknacker-flink-compatibility/README.md

 * `NU_DISABLE_FLINK_TYPE_INFO_REGISTRATION` environment variable should be set to `true` in Designer, Flink Job Manager and Flink Task Manager

 In the [Pull Request available in nussknacker-quickstart project](https://github.com/TouK/nussknacker-quickstart/pull/195/files) you can check how such setup can be prepared

+The upgrade procedure:
+1. Changes in Nussknacker distribution described above
+2. Upgrade of Nussknacker to 1.18 version, redeploy of all scenarios
+3. Upgrade of Flink to 1.19 version
+4. Revert of changes introduced in step 1., another redeploy of all scenarios

 ## Changelog